statox/statox.github.io/src/posts/p5/p5-circle-packing.md

 The interesting part of this function is how p5 gives access to the pixels of an image: After calling `img.loadPixels()`, the `img` object will have a `pixels` property containing a list of integers.
 For each pixels in the image, four integers are added to `pixels` one for each of the RGB values of the pixel and a last one for its alpha value.

-Once we looped through all these values we have an array `imgColors` containing for `P5.Color` object 🎉
+Once we looped through all these values we have an array `imgColors` containing for `P5.Color` object :tada:

 ### Generating circles